nilsme/analytics_hub/README.md

 Allow rootless container and run as a user.

-> If the volume mounts to the host system are used, the container has to be
-> run by root user.

 ```shell
 systemctl --user enable --now podman.socket
 echo -e "export DOCKER_HOST=unix:///run/user/$UID/podman/podman.sock" >> ~/.profile